 The Contracted Capacity (CCs), given in MW;

 A Utilisation Cost (UCs), which is the payment per MWh delivery by the Site(s) / Group during a Utilisation.
-The Utilisation Cost will be determined by WPD in respect of each of the WPD Dynamic Services, the WPD Secure Services and the WPD Restore Services and set out on the Customer Portal from time to time, provided that any change to the then exiting rate shall be notified by Central Control to the Participant no later than 1 month before such changed rate will take effect;
+The Utilisation Cost for each of the WPD Dynamic Services, the WPD Secure Services and/or the WPD Restore Services for each CMZ shall be as set out in the relevant Contract Award;

-An Arming Fee (AFs), which is the payment for arming availability in respect of an Accepted Arming Window at a Site(s) / Group (s).
-This is a payment per MW per hour of availability.
-The Arming Fee will be determined by WPD from time to time and confirmed by Central Control provided that any change to the then exiting rate shall be notified by Central Control to the Participant no later than 1 month before such changed rate will take effect;
+An Arming Fee (AFs), which is the payment for Arming in respect of an Accepted Arming Window at a Site(s) / Group (s).
+This is a payment per MW per hour of Arming.
+The Arming Fee for a CMZ shall be as set out in the relevant Contract Award;

-An Availability Fee (ACs), which is the payment for availability in respect of an Accepted Availability Window at a Site(s) / Group.
-This is a payment per MW per hour of availability.
-The Availability Fee will be determined by WPD and set out on the Customer Portal from time to time, provided that any change to the then exiting rate shall be notified by Central Control to the Participant no later than 1 month before such changed rate will take effect.
+An Availability Fee (ACs), which is the payment for Availability in respect of an Accepted Availability Window at a Site(s) / Group.
+This is a payment per MW per hour of Availability.
+The Availability Fee for a CMZ shall be as set out in the relevant Contract Awarad.

 Payments are calculated on a month-by-month basis.
 The calculations in this Schedule 2 determine the Utilisation Payments, the Availability Payments and the Arming Payments due to a Site(s) / Group for a given month.

-For WPD Dynamic Services and WPD Secure Services, for each month, (m), there is a list of Arming Windows or Availability Windows (as appropriate) and a list of constraint events, which are written as (AWm) and ( Em) for Arming of Secure services and (APm) and (Em)for Availability of Dynamic services.
+For WPD Dynamic Services and WPD Secure Services, for each month, (m), there is a list of Arming Windows or Availability Windows (as appropriate) and a list of constraint events, which are written as (AWm) and ( Em) for Arming of WPD Secure Services and (APm) and (Em)for Availability of WPD Dynamic Services.
 The top-level calculations will loop through these lists, but the bulk of the work is performed for an individual Arming Window or Availability Window and an individual constraint event.

 PART B: WPD Dynamic Services and WPD Secure Services